ambanum/disinfo.quaidorsay.fr/_pages/en/unconference.md

 nav_order: 20
 ---

+# June 2019 Unconference
-# Join us in Paris for two days at the edge of the fight against information manipulation
+### Join us in Paris for two days at the edge of the fight against information manipulation

 - After EU parliamentary elections that did not show major signs of disinformation campaigns, but before many other major elections in EU countries…
 - After new platform rules for political ads transparency, but before any fine-grained data is shared with researchers…